TheMosquito/deepstream-open-horizon/README.md

 1. prepare docker:
     - install the latest version of docker
     - if the nvidia container runtime is not installed, install it
-    - configure the nvidia container runtime to be the **default** Docker runtime **PLEASE NOTE**: if you are using this example with open-horizon this is an absolute requirement because the open-horizon Agent is not able to pass `--runtime nvidia` when it runs the container.
+    - configure the nvidia container runtime to be the **default** Docker runtime then restart the docker daemon or reboot **PLEASE NOTE**: if you are using this example with open-horizon this is an absolute requirement because the open-horizon Agent is not able to pass `--runtime nvidia` when it runs the container.
 To do that, make sure your `/etc/docker/daemon.json` file looks exactly like below.
 All of this should already be there except the `default-runtime` line:

 ```